 Mail in Piles

 An overflowing mailbox is a clear sign that no one is checking in on the house or business.
 If you’re leaving your place for a while, be sure to have someone pick up your mail or pause it online.

 Window AC units that are not protected by bars on the outside can be easy targets for break-ins, as it makes for easy access into your home.
 A thief can kick in the unit, then climb in after it and give them full access to your home.

 Breaking into a home with pets such as dogs makes a burglar’s job a lot harder.
 Even if you don’t have a large dog, the noise they make might be just enough to make the thief think twice about entering your home.

 No thief wants to be caught on camera, or worse, caught in the act.
 If they scope out your home or business and see that absolutely no attempt at a security system has been made, they may shortlist your place for a future break-in.

 To help ward off criminals, Coggin Security offers exterior security products, such as signs and stickers that are placed in high traffic areas outside of your home.
 These may seem like small items, but they can speak volumes to a thief.

 Experienced thieves will know the difference between an improperly installed DIY security system and one that will track their every move.
 If you have a security system, it’s crucial you make sure to arm it every time you leave the house and at night.

-Coggin Security has 24/7 real-time monitoring.
+Coggin Security has 24/7 real-time monitoring to protect your home from break ins.
 If an intruder is detected, local emergency responders are contacted within seconds.
 Our video surveillance solutions also feature high-resolution playback, night vision, and mobile-compatible options.
 No matter where you are, you can keep track of what’s happening at your home or business and know that you’re protected.

-To learn more about Myrtle Beach commercial security, contact one of Coggin Security’s experts.
+To learn more about our security systems, contact one of Coggin Security’s experts.